 Understanding newborn needs: sleep, feeds and play

-Most newborns spend most of their time asleep – they sleep about 16 hours in every 24.
-They’re programmed to sleep in short bursts of about 2-3 hours between feeds, night and day.
+Most newborns spend most of their time asleep – they sleep 14-17 hours in every 24 hours.
+It’s common for newborns to sleep in short bursts of 2-3 hours between feeds, both night and day.

 Also, newborns need to feed every 2-4 hours.
 And they need your attention during the day and night.

-You might find that a very simple, flexible routine seems to help your baby, and helps you feel more in control.
+You might find that a very simple, flexible routine seems to help your baby and also helps you feel more in control.
 But this isn’t the time to worry about getting your baby into any kind of rigid routine.

-Newborn sleeping, feeding and play: letting your baby lead the routine
+Newborn sleep, feeds and play: letting your baby lead the routine

 It’s also OK to try to do things in a similar order if that feels right for you and your baby.
 For example, you could try a simple routine of feed, play, sleep.
 Here’s what this might look like: